 - There is no magic job fairy- nobody is going to pound down your door to offer you a dream job.
 Just because you graduate with a college degree doesn’t mean you’re gonna land that perfect job the next day.
 Turns out you actually need to do things in college so you can meet people to help you get a job after you graduate.
 Real people, like ones who already have good jobs and can help get you in not that cute guy you met sitting at the college bar.
 Not sure where to meet real people?
 See #2.

 - Work on your people skills- technical skills are what will get you hired in or after college.
 People skills are what will keep you employed.

 - Try not to add to the issues of the world- you’ll be advised to do great things, but maybe you should first learn to accomplish the smaller goals in a great way.
 Giving back to those who gave to you should be included in your master plan.
 Become a volunteer, mentor youth, get involved in a church or school.
 You’ll learn that changing yourself is way more important than changing the world.

 - Graduation is happy, but the tough stuff is just around the corner- you’re going to face times when circumstances will require tough choices that put you to the test.
 It’s those times that will define your character much more so than the “happy days.”

 And one last word of advice:

-Don’t be a snob- Live cheap, ramen noodles and mac and cheese.
-Drive an old paid off car, cheap rent, work smart and hard, pay off your debts, and play nice.
-You are owed nothing, earn it.
+Don’t be a snob- Live cheap.
+Don’t turn your nose up at ramen noodles and mac and cheese.
+Drive an old paid off car, rent a cheap place, work smart and hard, pay off your debts, and play nice.
+You are owed nothing, you must earn it.
 Trust me when I tell you that being humble and living simply will pay off in the end.